How to Get a Better Webinar Background: A Guide

 We’ve discussed how the best way to present yourself on a webinar is with a balanced combination of relatability and professionalism.
 The same principle applies to what’s going on behind you.

-In other words, your background is just as important as your person, in terms of what it says about you.
+In other words, your background is just as important as your person in terms of what it says about you.

 Just as you wouldn’t show up to your webinar in your pj’s (unless you’re selling pj’s, of course) or in black-tie formal wear (unless you’re selling 007 cosplay gear), your background should strike a balance between authentic and responsible, approachable and professional.